 What We Do

 The Department of Public Works provides routine and scheduled maintenance functions to the town's infrastructure.
-The Director supervises and overseas the major departments within his jurisdiction including the Highway, Transfer Station, Wastewater Disposal Plant, Town Engineer, and Parks Maintenance departments.
+The Director supervises and overseas the major departments within his jurisdiction including the Highway, Transfer Station, Wastewater Treatment Plant, Town Engineer, and Parks Maintenance departments.
 We also organize, supervise and oversee capital improvement or replacement projects, either with in-house staff, or work accomplished by private contractors.

 Next to the public school system, the Public Works Department is the largest employer of municipal employees in the Town (over 50 employees.)
 Except for our supervisors, our employees are represented by the American Federation of State and Municipal Employees (AFSME).
-The overall PW budget is over $9 million dollars and represents about 25% of the Town's operating budget.
-Forms
+The overall PW budget is over $10 million dollars and represents about 25% of the Town's operating budget.

 We endeavor to maintain an accurate and current inventory of individual systems (roadway, drainage, sidewalks, etc.) to identify and prioritize various maintenance strategies.
 Such information is crucial in determining the appropriate treatment or alternatives in maintaining those systems in proper order.